 DHEC led the development of this assessment with key support from the Alliance and its membership.
 The SHA is a comprehensive compilation of healthrelated data outlining health across the lifespan, from maternal and infant health to healthy aging.
 It highlights SC's population as a whole, as well as the demographic subpopulations making SC the diverse state it is.
 The assessment is used to examine key health indicators, identify health disparities and monitor trends and progress in the field of public health.
 It builds on extensive community engagement and highlights capacity throughout our state, including resources and assets that work collaboratively to improve the health of SC residents.
+The information presented throughout the report, though comprehensive, does not include all data available.

 Since the development of the 2018 SHA, the CDC updated the 10 Essential Public Health Services (EPHS), by placing equity at the center in 2020 (Figure 1.2).
 The EPHS describes the public health activities all communities should undertake to promote and protect the health of all people in all communities.
 To achieve health equity, the EPHS actively promotes policies, systems, and overall community conditions that enable optimal health for all and remove systemic and structural barriers that have resulted in health disparities.
 This assessment is designed to include all populations, highlighting the gaps, disparities, and resources to be mobilized to make strides towards advancing health equity.